EASS-HIT-PART-A-2025-CLASS-VIII/cookwithme/README.md

 ## 📖 Overview

-CookWithMe provides a complete solution for managing cooking recipes:
+CookWithMe provides a complete solution for managing cooking recipes.

+This platform is designed to present my personal, original recipes.
+Only the project owner (Yahav) can add, edit, or manage recipes.
+Future versions will include an authentication layer with two roles.

 - **Backend:** REST API using **FastAPI**, **SQLModel**, and SQLite.
 - **Frontend:** Interactive web interface built with **Streamlit**.